Notification requirement for shigellosis

 Control of case

-Cases should be educated on the importance of personal hygiene, particularly after using the toilet, and before and after food handling.
+Cases should be educated on the importance of good hygiene practices, including cleaning of bathroom and kitchen surfaces, handwashing particularly after using the toilet, and before and after food handling.
+Cases should not prepare food for others until 48 hours after symptoms resolve.

 Control of contacts

-Symptomatic contacts of shigellosis cases should be excluded from food handling and the care of children or patients until investigated.
+Symptomatic contacts of shigellosis cases should be excluded from food handling and the care of children or patients and other priority settings until investigated.

 Control of environment

 Remove contaminated food and water sources.
-Strict attention should be paid to environmental hygiene in childcare centres, institutions and food premises.
+Strict attention should be paid to environmental hygiene in childcare centres, institutions and food premises as well as food preparation and bathroom areas in the home.

 Outbreak measures for shigellosis

 Two or more related cases should be considered indicative of an outbreak and require investigation.
-These cases should be reported immediately to the department.
+These cases should be reported immediately to the department, rather than within the 5 days allowed for a single case, as a Group B notifiable disease.
 Attempt to determine a common source of infection and identify those at risk of infection.

 Refer to Guidelines for the investigation of gastrointestinal illness for further advice and management of outbreaks.